TechColab/uEVSE/README.md

 I'm aware of the security implications, so I could use pin0 to ensure that the web interface is ignored unless a magnet is present.
 I will look into the LED pin usage.
 If there is stil a pin free, then I would put an addressable RGB LED on it, for user feedback.
 The ESP-01 module is too wide for a single module DIN rail enclusure but I think I can get it to fit on its side.
 New PCB design to follow.
+Add support for remote control like Home Automation.
 To be continued.